JarWarren/ConflictPhysics/README.md

 # Conflict Physics

-Collision and overlap detection for 2D/3D games.
+Collision and overlap detection.

-Many games don't need a full physics engine - they just need to know when two objects collide or overlap.
+Many games don't need a full physics engine - they need to know when objects collide or overlap.
 Don't mess with acceleration, friction, mass, forces or even delta time.

 Just move your bodies directly and Conflict will resolve "conflicts".

 ## Features